jakartaee/specifications/service_release_pr_template.md

 - [ ] Update `wombat/x.y/_index.md` accordingly.
 - [ ] Start service release review by emailing [Specification Committee](https://accounts.eclipse.org/mailing-list/jakarta.ee-spec) and referencing this PR.

 Note: Specifications themselves do not have service releases.
-Only the associated JavaDoc and TCK artifacts can have service releases.
+Only the associated API (limited to JavaDoc updates), JavaDoc, and TCK artifacts can have service releases.
 Thus, the Specification version does not use the third digit -- only the `x.y` version is used in the Specification directory structure.

 Note: If any item does not apply, check it and mark N/A below it.